 We’re excited to announce that The Verge is partnering with the Chicago Humanities Festival for a series of live conversations about the future of social media and how it affects human life.
 The Verge sessions will take place Saturday, November 12th, at the Steppenwolf theater in Chicago, starting at 2:30PM CT.
 Then, after the sessions, we’re gathering with attendees to party as the Steppenwolf is transformed by indie gaming collective Bit Bash.
 It’s going to be a blast.

 Our three sessions will include a variety of talks between Verge hosts and experts on some of the most pressing issues in the tech industry.
 Max Fisher, New York Times investigative reporter and author of The Chaos Machine, will join Verge editor-at-large David Pierce to explain how Big Tech’s relentless pursuit of profit and engagement has created huge shifts in the human mind and in our broader culture.
-Then, our deputy editor Alex Heath will interview a special guest about how personalized content is redefining our social feeds.
-And finally, Verge health tech reporter Nicole Wetsman will moderate a panel with leading adolescent social media researcher Dr. Megan Moreno on how curated public images affect our well-being.
+Then, our deputy editor Alex Heath will interview special guests Jeff Allen and Sahar Massachi of the Integrity Institute about how personalized content is redefining our social feeds.
+And finally, Verge health tech reporter Nicole Wetsman will moderate a panel with leading adolescent social media researcher Dr. Megan Moreno and young-adult influencer Margot Lee on how curated public images affect our well-being.

 Get your Verge Series Pass Here /

 Get a pass to three events with The Verge at the 2022 Chicago Humanities Festival, plus an exclusive afterparty with Bit Bash.